Terms and Conditions

 11.1 We will not be liable or responsible for any failure to perform or delay in the delivery of any goods or services in the event of any strike, lock out, trade dispute, accident, fire, flood, inclement weather, epidemic, pandemic (including for the avoidance of doubt COVID-19) or any natural disaster or act of God or any contingency whatsoever beyond our reasonable control (a “Delaying Event”) affecting the delivery of the goods or services ordered by you.
 Such suspension or cancellation shall not constitute a breach of contract between us, nor will you be entitled to claim for any loss or damage howsoever arising as a result of a Delaying Event, but you may end the contract as described in clause 8.4.

-12.1 The images of the goods in our brochures are for illustrative purposes only.
-Although we have made every effort to display the colours accurately, we cannot guarantee that a picture in our brochure accurately reflects the colour of the goods.
-For example, where goods are made of natural occurring material and/or quarried stone, we are unable to guarantee that such material will match the exact colour or appearance of the image in our brochure as natural variations in tone and texture, including natural blemishes, may occur.
+12.1 The images of the goods we share are for illustrative purposes only.
+Although we have made every effort to display the colours accurately, we cannot guarantee that a picture accurately reflects the colour of the goods.
+For example, where goods are made of naturally occurring material and/or quarried stone, we are unable to guarantee that such material will match the exact colour or appearance of the image shared as natural variations in tone and texture, including natural blemishes, may occur.
 Your goods may vary slightly from those images.

-12.2 If we are making the goods to measurements and/or providing the services to the specification that you have given us, or using items you have supplied to us supplied by a third party, you are responsible for ensuring that these measurements and/or specification are correct and fit for purpose.
+12.2 If we are making the goods to measurements and/or providing the services to the specification that you have given us or using items you have supplied to us supplied by a third party, you are responsible for ensuring that these measurements and/or specifications are correct and fit for purpose.
 You can obtain information and tips on how to measure or provide the specification by contacting us.

 13.1 We make reasonable and proper efforts to care for the deceased’s body and may carry out recognised embalming procedures in order to keep the deceased’s body in a viewable state.